rockapot/crash/Story/Hour 03.md

 “I’m going to give you one.”
 She went silent.
 He looked down at her despite himself, saw her spinning pirouettes in the snow, scarves trailing around her.
 Why wouldn’t she just stay inside?
 He kept climbing.
 “Gassy,” she said. “*You* should be Gassy.”
-He had to stop and shake his head.
-“Dammit, Alys,” he chuckled.
+He had to stop and smile, shake his head.
+“Dammit, Alys.”
 ----
-(todo)
+(todo: meeting other juniors)
 ----
 The rest of them relayed their own similar accounts of the day.
 Everything electric went out at once.
 Interior structures turned to dead monoliths, studded with points of emergency lights.
 Anyone caught in an open-air section carried away as though by some divine hand.
 Almost none of the pods worked.
 Only those who found their way to some kind of auxiliary craft survived.